 He developed serious infections due to the garbage that had been crushed into his wounds.
 His right leg, part of his right hip, and most of his left leg had to be removed.

 The lawsuit claimed the owners of the landfill had not trained the victim sufficiently and the Caterpillar didn’t have adequate rear vision.

-The Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in personal injury cases.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in personal injury cases.
 Our offices are conveniently located in Binghamton, Elmira, Rochester, Watertown, and Syracuse.
-Call our 24-hour answering service at (607) 724-7700 or contact us via our online contact form.
+Call our 24-hour answering service at (607) 235-2754 or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.